A toy shop till with our Raised in Bristol shapes and an illustration of a cloud surrounding it

 Full Day Sessions

-1 pm–6 pm (10 hours)
+8 am–6 pm (10 hours)

 Half Day Sessions

-8 am–6 pm | 8 am–1 pm (5 hours)
+8 am–1 pm | 1 pm–6 pm (5 hours)

-What funding is available?
+What funding is available at Raised In nurseries?

-Government Funded Hours for Eligible Working Families
+Government Funded Hours from Eligible Working Families for children 9 months–5 years

 Eligible working families can access funding for childcare for children aged 9 months – 5 years at our nurseries.
 This can be claimed from the term after the child turns 9 months old.

-Under Two (nine months old) Funding for Eligible Working Families: 12 hours per week
+Under Two (nine months old) Funding for Eligible Working Families: 22 hours per week

-Two year old Funding for Eligible Working Families: 12 hours per week
+Two year old Funding for Eligible Working Families: 22 hours per week

 You’ll need to contact Bristol City Council directly here about these places as they determine the eligibility criteria and then will refer eligible families to us.

-Universal Funding for all Three year olds: 12 hours per week
+Universal Funding for all Three year olds: 11 hours per week

-You’ll receive this term after your child’s third birthday until they leave nursery.
 All families are automatically eligible for this funding but to claim this.

 How to access the funding available